 The incentive behind running a gambling ring is evident.
 You stand to benefit from the operations significantly as an owner, generating millions of dollars a year and enjoying relative freedom for a few years before police finally catch up.

 But what motivates people to turn to a gambling ring rather than sticking with the legal option of obtaining a license?
 Obviously, people who participate in high-stakes underground games of poker are the types of people who can afford the trip to Las Vegas or Atlantic City.

 There are many factors that come into play here.
 People are just bored or they love the rush, or simply do not consider it a crime.
 However, some jurisdictions will still treat anyone participating in a game of poker, for example, as a criminal even if they are there to only play.

 Some people are just old-timers who are very much used to playing privately or placing a bet with a sportsbook that was there long before the regulated gambling business took over.
 For some, the idea of not having to pay money on their winnings is a leading factor.

 Others still turn to underhand gambling dens to place bets they couldn’t place elsewhere.
 It’s all about, as it were, a force of habit, which drives many people to stick with gambling rings they have come to trust.

 That is not to say that you should, but it’s an interesting look into the psychology of people who choose to bet illegally.

 Gambling Rings and Match Fixing: Are They Related?

 Gambling rings are not just limited to accepting your bets without the proper licensing.
-They could be a part of a criminal syndicate that specializing in not just collecting and running gambling operations, but also fixing sports games.
+They could be part of a criminal syndicate that specializes in not just collecting and running gambling operations, but also fixing sports games.

 In fact, a criminal syndicate will always try to fix games.
 The threat of match-fixing is global and it’s not subsiding despite police forces’ better efforts.
 Syndicates have become adept at fixing games, too.